ceos-seo/data_cube_notebooks/docs/datacube_install.md

 ```

 Please note that the installed gdal version should be as close to your system gdal version as possible.
+At the time of this writing, the `gdalinfo` command below outputs 1.11.3, which means that version 1.11.2 is the closest version that satisfies our requirements.
 We try to install a non-existent version (99999999999) to have pip print all available version.

 ```